 Stella “Shirleen” Courtoy Rutig, 81, passed away in The Villages on Monday, June 3, 2019, surrounded by family.

-To send flowers in memory of Stella Shirleen Courtoy Rutig, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Stella Shirleen Courtoy Rutig, please visit our Heartfelt Sympathies Store.

 Shirleen is predeceased by her husband, James “Jimmy” Dominic Rutig, parents John “Ernest” and Olivia Ellen Day Courtoy and brother, Richard “Dayle” Courtoy.